 4. Chirashi Sushi Cake & Chakin Sushi

 Layered like a flower petal, this Chirashi Sushi Cake will be the centerpiece of the menu.
-It might look difficult to make but trust me, it’s really easy!
+It might look difficult to make, but trust me, it’s really easy!

 5. Inari Sushi

-6. Clam Clear Soup (Ushio-jiru)
+6. Clam Clear Soup (Ushiojiru)

 Ushio-jiru is a clear soup made with seafood such as white fish or clams and seasoned with only salt and sake.
 Clear Clam Soup is the most popular soup to go with chirashi sushi.
-I have a Clam Soup recipe that has miso flavor.
+I have a Clam Soup recipe that incorporates miso flavor.

 7. Futomaki

 Futomaki is a traditional thick sushi roll typically filled with vegetables and sometimes includes cooked fish.
-Since you can prepare festive-looking sushi ahead of time, it makes a great dish to celebrate events like Hinamatsuri.
+As you can prepare festive-looking sushi ahead of time, it makes a great dish to celebrate events like Hinamatsuri.

 8. Cherry Blossom Rice Balls